Interview by Barney Hoskyns

 No, I never thought about it.
 How does it help me?
 I don’t know.
 What good’s it do?
 I’m so uncomfortable wearing colors in public.
 I really am.
 Even denim.
 If I’ve got a day off in a town, I want to go out for a walk I’ll put on denim.
 But almost everything I’ve got the black on.

 I was interested to know whether you ever talked about gospel music with Elvis?

 Oh yeah.
 That’s all we talked about.
 Well that wasn’t all, we talked about girls too.
 Yeah, Elvis and I, a lot of shows we would sing together in the dressing room and invariably we’d go to black gospel.
 We knew the same songs.
 We grew up on the same songs.

 John R. Cash

-Cash had six siblings and his family raised cotton
+Cash was born on Feb.
+26, 1932, in Kingsland, Arkansas.
+He had six siblings and his family raised cotton.

 “I Walk the Line” hit number 1 in 1956 and sold over 2 million copies.
 Cash couldn’t read music and composed songs in his head.
 He recorded 1,500 songs in his career.

 By the 1960s Cash was playing 300 shows a year.